Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 #### Load our HuggingFace Pipeline and Dataset.

-The HuggingFace ecosystem is simple to use and in just a few lines of code, we can have a pretrained model and its associated dataset.
+The HuggingFace ecosystem is simple to use and in just a few lines of code, we can have a pre-trained model and its associated dataset.
 We will use the well-known SST2 dataset along with a DistilBERT model.

 #### Use MC-Dropout for better predictions with BaaL.

 BaaL is a Bayesian active learning library that will help us improve ECE.

 To do so, we will use Bayesian deep learning to gather multiple predictions for the same input.
 The key idea is that by drawing multiple sets of weights from the posterior distribution, the average prediction will be better than a single.
 This is not unalike Ensembles, but without retraining, we will call this a Bayesian Ensemble.
-Generally Ensembles are better, but require more computational power.
+Generally, Ensembles are better but require more computational power.

 While we have ways to separate the model's uncertainty from the data's uncertainty, we will focus on the predictive uncertainty which is ultimately what will affect the calibration of the model.